 If a network error occurs while uploading the data (via step 3 in the upload phase), the data is kept on the local device and no changes are made on the server.
 Any files uploaded in step 2 will be uploaded again during the next synchronization.

-If a network error occurs during the download phase, no data is updated on the device, so the user can keep working or retry.
+If a network error occurs during the download phase, no data is updated on the device.
+Therefore the user can keep working or retry.
 The effects of the upload phase are not rolled back on the server.

 During the synchronization, changed and new objects are committed.
 An object’s synchronization might encounter problems due to the following reasons: